-Landing teams arrive at the agency sometime after the election and depart before the inauguration.
-Many of these individuals will be on a leave of absence from full-time positions to serve the transition.
-Landing team members will be diverse in their personal and professional backgrounds.
+President-elect team members arrive at the agency sometime after the election and depart before the inauguration.
+Many of these individuals will be on a leave of absence from full-time positions to serve the transition and will be diverse in their personal and professional backgrounds.
 Some will have prior experience in the agency, although it is likely to be dated, and most will be experts in policy areas pertinent to the agency's mission.
-Agency transition teams should be aware that for some members of the landing team, their initial meeting will be the first time that they have set foot in the agency's headquarters.
-Some on the landing team will receive appointments after the inauguration, but this is far from certain.
-Following the 2008-'09 transition, roughly 58 percent of the landing team members named on President Obama's change.gov transition website ended up serving in the administration.
-After President Trump's inauguration in 2017, 536 individuals known as beachhead team members received temporary appointments in federal agencies, and some later received permanent appointments.
-The proportion of landing team members who ultimately go on to serve in the administration is an area that the Partnership for Public Service's Center for Presidential Transition® will continue to study.
+Agency transition teams

+$^{28\} General\ Services\ Administration,\ Transition\ Overview,\ 2016\ Presidential\ Transition,\ Aug.\ 2,\ 2016.\ Retrieved\ from\ https://bit.ly/2xuiza9$ should be aware that for some members of the president-elect's team, their initial meeting will be the first time that they have set foot in the agency's head-quarters.
+Some will receive appointments after the inauguration, but this is far from certain.
+Following the 2008-09 transition, roughly 58 percent of the landing team members named on President Obama's change.gov transition website ended up serving in the administration.31 After President Trump's inauguration in 2017, 536 individuals known as beachhead team members received temporary appointments in federal agencies, and some later received permanent appointments.32 The proportion of those who serve on the president-elect's team who ultimately go on to serve in the administration is an area that the Partnership for Public Service's Center for Presidential Transition continues to study.